Evolution of X-ray galaxy Cluster Properties in a Representative Sample (EXCPReS). Optimal binning for temperature profile extraction: An optimal temperature profile binning method

+\item We then solve for four-$S_{\rm X}$-bin subranges $[a, a+3]$ similarly, by comparing unions of two optimal partitions, $\mathrm{OP}[a, i] \cup \mathrm{OP}[i+1, a+3]$ for all three possible $i$, and the single partition $[a, a+3]$.
+Again, unions of more than two optimal partitions need not be considered explicitly, as they are either equivalent to some union of two optimal partitions, or are suboptimal.

-\item Repeat the previous step to solve for all four-$S_{\rm X}$-bin subranges, then five-$S_{\rm X}$-bin, \ldots, until the $n$-$S_{\rm X}$-bin subrange, at which point we have the optimal binning of the full $S_{\rm X}$-bin range. \end{enumerate} The key assertion in dynamic programming is that, for $\mathrm{Partition}[a, b] \cup \mathrm{Partition}[b, c]$ to be $\mathrm{OP}[a, c]$, the two child partitions themselves must be optimal as well.
-Hence, finding the optimal solution for each subrange once suffices to avoid the exponential number of solutions mentioned earlier, making it possible to effectively cover all possible solutions.
+\item We repeat the previous step to solve for all five-$S_{\rm X}$-bin subranges, then six-$S_{\rm X}$-bin, ..., until the n-$S_{\rm X}$-bin subrange, at which point we have the optimal binning of the full $S_{\rm X}$-bin range. \end{enumerate}